CyberChris22/browser-security-and-log-analysis/README.md

-\## Project Overview

-\*\*Part 1: Chrome Attack Surface\*\* documents common methods attackers use to abuse Google Chrome, including extensions, process exploitation, and access to credential files, emphasizing understanding threat techniques rather than exploitation.
+\## Part 1: Chrome Attack Surface

+Documents common methods attackers use to abuse Google Chrome, including extensions, process exploitation, and access to credential files.
+Focus is on understanding threat techniques rather than exploitation.
+Screenshots and documentation are included to illustrate each scenario.

-\*\*Part 2: Chrome Detection \& Defense\*\* demonstrates detection engineering by creating custom rules, alerts, and dashboards (e.g., Wazuh) to catch browser-based threats, including examples of alert tuning and visualization for SOC-style monitoring.
+\## Part 2: Chrome Detection \& Defense

+Demonstrates detection engineering by creating custom rules, alerts, and dashboards (e.g., Wazuh) to catch browser-based threats.
+Includes examples of alert tuning and visualization for SOC-style monitoring.

-\*\*Part 3: Logfile Parsing \& Baseline Analysis\*\* focuses on analyst-level log review skills, establishing normal behavioral baselines, detecting subtle anomalies, and investigating events that automated alerts may miss.
+\## Part 3: Logfile Parsing \& Baseline Analysis

+Focuses on analyst-level log review skills: establishing normal behavioral baselines, detecting subtle anomalies, and investigating events that automated alerts may miss.
+Sample logs and analysis are provided for reference.